docker/cli/docs/reference/commandline/run.md

-Use the `-e`, `--env`, and `--env-file` flags to set simple (non-array) environment variables in the container you're running, or overwrite variables that are defined in the Dockerfile of the image you're running.
+Use the `-e`, `--env`, and `--env-file` flags to set simple (non-array) environment variables in the container you're running, or overwrite variables defined in the Dockerfile of the image you're running.

 You can define the variable and its value when running the container: